-For the majority of the time, you go about your life making rational, mature decisions.
+Most of the time, you go about your life making rational, mature decisions.

-This can be embarrassing and also confusing to you.
-You don’t know how to fix it because it feels so automatic when you slip into these behaviors.
+But sometimes you get triggered by an event or by what someone said, and you find yourself acting like a child.
+You may feel surprised and embarrassed.
+You don’t know how to fix it because it feels so automatic when you slip into these immature behaviors.
 Why does this happen?

 When children aren’t given what they need, they lack confidence and a healthy level of self-esteem.